Dupilumab Reduces Exacerbations Independent of Changes in Biomarkers in Moderate-to-Severe Asthma.

 Pavord ID., Casale TB., Corren J., FitzGerald MJ., Deniz Y., Altincatal A., Gall R., Pandit-Abid N., Radwan A., Jacob-Nara JA., Rowe PJ., Busse WW.

-BackgroundChanges from baseline in fractional exhaled nitric oxide (FeNO) and blood eosinophil count (Eos) may be related to efficacy outcomes in dupilumab-treated patients with moderate-to-severe asthma.ObjectiveThis post-hoc analysis investigated biomarker changes in placebo- and dupilumab-treated patients with uncontrolled moderate-to-severe asthma enrolled in QUEST (NCT02414854).MethodsSpline analyses of annualized severe exacerbation rate (AER) and change from baseline in pre-bronchodilator (BD) forced expiratory volume in 1 second (FEV1) at Week 52 were performed as a function of fold-change in FeNO at Week 52, and maximum fold-change in Eos over Week 0-12 (also change from baseline in pre-bronchodilator FEV1 at Week 12).ResultsThe combined placebo and dupilumab groups comprised 638 and 1264 patients, respectively.
-FeNO levels declined rapidly by Week 2 then gradually to Week 52 in patients treated with dupilumab vs placebo; Eos counts, after initially increasing with dupilumab, declined slightly from baseline in both treatment groups.
-AER during QUEST showed no significant association with change in biomarkers in either treatment group.
-Change from baseline in pre-bronchodilator FEV1 at Week 52 was inversely associated with fold-change in FeNO in both groups, with significant difference between the dupilumab and placebo curves (P = .014) and was positively associated with fold-change in Eos in both groups (P = .022).ConclusionRelative changes in FeNO and Eos were not associated with AER, regardless of treatment arm.
-However, changes in both biomarkers showed predictive value for lung function improvement; for FeNO this was specific to the dupilumab treatment arm.
+BackgroundChanges from baseline in fractional exhaled nitric oxide (FeNO) and blood eosinophil count (Eos) may be related to efficacy outcomes in dupilumab-treated patients with moderate-to-severe asthma.ObjectiveThis post hoc analysis investigated biomarker changes in placebo- and dupilumab-treated patients with uncontrolled moderate-to-severe asthma enrolled in QUEST (NCT02414854).MethodsSpline analyses of annualized severe exacerbation rate (AER) and change from baseline in pre-bronchodilator (BD) forced expiratory volume in 1 second (FEV1) at week 52 were performed as a function of the fold change in FeNO at week 52 and the maximum fold change in Eos over weeks 0-12 (also change from baseline in pre-BD FEV1 at week 12).ResultsThe combined placebo and dupilumab groups comprised 638 and 1264 patients, respectively.
+FeNO levels declined rapidly by week 2 and then gradually to week 52 in patients treated with dupilumab versus placebo; Eos, after initially increasing with dupilumab, declined slightly from baseline in both treatment groups.
+AER during QUEST showed no significant association with the change in biomarkers in either treatment group.
+The change from baseline in pre-BD FEV1 at week 52 was inversely associated with the fold change in FeNO in both groups, with a significant difference between the dupilumab and placebo curves (P = .014), and was positively associated with the fold change in Eos in both groups (P = .022).ConclusionsRelative changes in FeNO and Eos were not associated with AER, regardless of treatment arm.
+However, changes in both biomarkers showed a predictive value for lung function improvement; for FeNO, this was specific to the dupilumab treatment arm.